CISSP job outlook [updated 2022]

-Certification is used in many different industries today to mark those who have completed training that sets themselves apart from others.
-Certification denotes expertise, in-depth knowledge and an understanding of critical components to a particular process or area.
-The Certified Information Systems Security Professional (CISSP) certification is an ideal option for information security professionals.
-In fact, it has become perhaps the single most sought-after credential on the part of employers.
+Certifications are used in many different industries today to mark those who have completed training that sets themselves apart from others.
+CISSPs denote expertise, in-depth knowledge and an understanding of critical components to a particular process or area.
+That explains why certified holders are standing out from their peers, in terms of increased salary and career advancement.

-According to the International Information System Security Certification Consortium or (ISC)2, the originator and certifier, CISSP certification is ideal for professionals working in a number of different fields, including:
+According to the International Information System Security Certification Consortium, or (ISC)², the originator and certifier, the CISSP certification is ideal for professionals working in a number of different fields, including:

 - Security consultants